 The HERO program is a statewide Certified Facility Dog Program to assist in helping victims throughout the criminal process.
 The program is executed by the Office of Prosecution Services and funded by a grant reward through ADECA.
+In addition, CCI (Canine Companions for Independence) has been a great partner for HERO by providing expert training and placing their dogs’ in the program free of charge.
+To learn more about CCI checkout our “CCI: Canine Companions for Independence” tab.

 Frequently people, especially children, who have been victims of crime or who have witnessed a crime of violence are emotionally effected and traumatized by those events.
 They are often reluctant to disclose and, during trial, they are often re-traumatized by those events.
 They have to describe, in detail, what happened to them in front of a courtroom full of strangers.
 Creating a comfortable atmosphere for the victim is important for the prosecution and the defense.
 When the victim is comfortable, emotions may not obstruct or slow down important testimony.